AdamSimpson/SPH/README.md

 Macintosh
 ---
+It is recomended that the XCode toolchain be used for compilation, this is freely available from (https://developer.apple.com/xcode/downloads/ "Apple") .
 Once Homebrew has been installed The following commands may be run in Terminal.app to setup the prerequisties.

     $ brew install mpich
     $ brew install glfw
     $ brew install glew
     $ brew install freetype

 Raspberry Pi
 ---
 On the RaspberryPi the following packages must be installed, all of which are availble through apt-get.

     $ sudo apt-get install mpich
     $ sudo apt-get install glew

 Compile and run
 ===
-Once the prerequisites have been setup TitanSPH can be compiled.
+Once the prerequisites have been setup TitanSPH can be compiled and run.

 Macintosh
 ---
     $ make -f makefile_macos

 To run on a 4 core single socket computer:

     $ mpirun -n 4 ./bin/SPH

 Raspbery Pi
 ---
     $ make

 To run on TinyTitan

     $ make run